Nasir County: Security

 In June 2009 armed civilians of the eastern Jikany section of the Nuer people attacked a barge convoy on the Sobat River guarded by Sudan People's Liberation Army (SPLA) soldiers.

-The 27 barges were carrying humanitarian aid supplied by the United Nations to Lou Nuer people in Akobo, where about 16,000 displaced people were in serious need of food.
+The 27 barges were carrying humanitarian aid supplied by the United Nations to Lou Nuer people in Akobo County where about 16,000 displaced people were in serious need of food.
 Four or five of the barges may have been sunk.

 The attack seems to have been due to suspicions that some of the barges carried weapons.
 The Jikany and Lou Nuer are traditional opponents who fought a war between 1993 and 2004.

 The same month about seventy-five people were killed in a cattle raid in the county, mainly children and women.

-Government

-In December 2009 Major General Gatkuoth, the county commissioner, said of voter registration for the upcoming elections "There are some payams in this county where people did not register due to logistical constraints and poor infrastructure, including lack of access roads that made it impossible to conduct the exercise".
-He asked the State National Electoral Commission to grant an extension of a few days to allow for more complete registration.

-Famous Nasirians

-Prominent Figures from Nasir range from famous artists to state and national political leaders.
-Famous people from Nasir include musicians like Gordon Koang Douth, Kang JJ, Nyapal Lul, K-Denk, Elizabeth Chol Lam, and Bangiech Ret.

-In South Sudan's political and military arenas, some well-known Nasirians include Hon.
-Changson Lew Chang, Hon.
-Puot Kang, Former Gov. Simon Kun Pouch, Gen. Koang Choul Ranley.